CloudCannon/documentation/_editing/editor-links.md

 order: 11
 ---

 *Editor Links* allow you to link to other sections of the CloudCannon interface from within the [Visual Editor](/editing/visual-editor/).
 Use them to create edit buttons for your collection items and blog posts that are not visible on your live site.
+Alternatively, add front matter *Editor Links* to open the front matter editor at that variables location.

 *Editor Links* are prefixed with `cloudcannon:` and match the URL structure of the CloudCannon app, for example: